GrigoriJasnovidov/password_manager/readme.txt

 in master-key.gpwd file.
 The cryptography part is based on cryptography and hashlib packages and graphical interface relies on CustomTkinter package.

+We recommend a master-key to be at least 15 symbols to safely encrypt passwords, such length should prevent against brut-force-methods.
+Only numbers, capital and lowercase letters are allowed for master key.

 Buttons:

 1. "Exit" - quit application.